sap-tutorials/Tutorials/tutorials/sac-story-explore-5-smart-features/sac-story-explore-5-smart-features.md

 To demonstrate Search to Insight, let's dive into another scenario: **Decide which Sales Manager should be promoted to Regional Sales Manager**.

-For this, we should take a look at our top performing sales managers.
+For this, you should take a look at our top performing sales managers.
 Let's type in "Show top 5 Gross Margin by Sales and Store".

 ![Search 2](Search 2.gif)

 It turns out that 4 out of the 5 stores with the highest gross margins are handled by `Janet Bury`.
 Thus, you learned that even though `Kiran Raj` has the most quantity sold out of the Sales Managers, `Janet Bury` sells to the 4 stores with highest Gross Margin.

 Furthermore, within Search to Insight, you can alter the mode, value, dimension, measure, cross calculation, and version of the chart that Search to Insight generated.
-In the above example, we changed the value of 5 to 10 to change the ranking from Top 5 to Top 10.
+In the above example, you changed the value of 5 to 10 to change the ranking from Top 5 to Top 10.
 Again, from here, you can filter, exclude, drill down, and copy the chart to your story.

 To learn more, here are more in-depth resources on Search to Insight: